calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 Identify the key themes of the assignment before

-V4 - wider profetional skills we are trying to convey to teachers - look to scholorchip - what my role is No placement to give context of teaching until Nov 16th - some schools closed Some placements terminated
+V4 - wider professional skills we are trying to convey to teachers - look to scholorchip - what my role is No placement to give context of teaching until Nov 16th - some schools closed Some placements terminated